A Selection of the Best Pizza Restaurants in Jerusalem.

 - Craft Pizza (Mehadrin)

 Craft Pizza serves pizza by the slice, with a great flavor and lovely sourdough base.
 As well as traditional options, more unusual toppings include grilled courgette, beetroot, kalamata olives, pineapple and chili, with a great spicy salsa on the side.
 A slice of margherita pizza is NIS 14.
+Craft Restaurant will soon be opening on Shlomztion Street.

 Free delivery for orders over NIS 90, 11 am – 10 pm, Craft Pizza online menu.